Intrinsic Stabilizer Reduction and Generalized Donaldson-Thomas Invariants: Introduction

 \subsection{Layout of the paper}

-In \S \ref{sec stacks}, we define the notion of stacks of DT type and establish their main properties that will be used throughout. \S \ref{sec desingularization} reviews the Kirwan partial desingularization procedure for GIT quotient stacks and generalizes it to stacks with good moduli spaces.
+In \S \ref{sec background d-crit and sss} we review background material on d-critical loci and $(-1)$-shifted symplectic structures.
+In \S \ref{sec stacks}, we define the notion of stacks of DT type and establish their main properties that will be used throughout. \S \ref{sec desingularization} reviews the intrinsic stabilizer reduction procedure for GIT quotient stacks and generalizes it to stacks with good moduli spaces.
 In \S \ref{sec obstruction theory}, we explain how to construct a semi-perfect obstruction theory on stacks of DT type by following the arguments of \cite{KLS}.
 Finally, in \S \ref{sec DTK invariants}, we construct DTK invariants of semistable complexes by combining the above with the results of \cite{AlpHalpHein} and $\bG_m$-rigidification for Artin stacks and discuss their deformation invariance using recent work of \cite{familystab}.